outbounder/componentjs/README.md

 * works with any kind of html entities
 * javascript helper methods using synch and asynch component loading
 * fits well with jquery, prorotype, mooTools and any other.
-* supports dom element and attribute namespaces (thus runs smooth with SVG files)
+* supports dom element and attribute namespaces, ie gives support to load & use SVG files
+* auto appends link elements to head, ie makes components style independent

 ## Limits ##
 * every component implementation must have only a single root tag